KiNgMaR/php-mustache/README.md

 - lambdas [ no plans to add them currently ]
 - calling methods on data objects (only properties are being read) [ should be an easy patch ]
-- the JavaScript code generator does not support recursive partials yet
 - there are some failing tests [ all related to whitespace handling only! ]

 It is strongly adviced to use UTF-8 encoded templates and data only.